Analysis: Amazon's Washington critics will feast on MGM deal

 MGM, which owns the James Bond franchise and made "The Handmaid's Tale," also made classic films like the "Rocky" series and "Princess Bride."
 But look at the top ten grossing films of 2018 and 2019 and MGM is absent, according to boxofficemojo.
 As is Amazon.

-Amazon’s Prime Video, which is bundled with subscriptions to Amazon’s service that promises quick deliveries of purchases, also faces well-financed rivals including Netflix Inc, Walt Disney Co’s Disney+, HBO Max and Apple Inc’s Apple TV+.
+Amazon's Prime Video, which is bundled with subscriptions to Amazon's service that promises quick deliveries of purchases, also faces well-financed rivals including Netflix Inc (NFLX.O), Walt Disney Co's Disney+ (DIS.N), HBO Max and Apple Inc's (AAPL.O) Apple TV+.
 The companies are increasing investments in international markets, aiming to capture the pandemic-led expansion of binge-watching shows online.

 Given the state of competition in the two markets, antitrust agencies which police mergers for anticompetitive behavior would likely struggle to convince a court that the deal will mean higher prices or less innovation.